 Related: More wellness and yoga tips

-Stop, Breathe & Think is the all-ages, personalized emotional wellness platform your family needs right now.
-With different programs for kids, teenagers, and young adults, this meditation app has over 100 mindfulness activities, like meditation, breathing, yoga, and acupressure.
-You can get the all ages plus kids premium membership for $11.99/month, $70.99/year, or $249 for a lifetime membership.
+MyLife is the all-ages, personalized emotional wellness platform your family needs right now.
+With different programs for kids, teenagers, and young adults, this meditation app has over 400 mindfulness activities, like meditation, breathing, yoga, and acupressure.
+You can get the all ages plus kids premium membership for $9.99/month, $58.99/year, or $249 for a lifetime membership.
 There are also less expensive options if you want to purchase the kids or all-ages membership separately.
-For the next 60 days, the app is giving all users (even those without a paid subscription) access to premium content in the Calm Coronavirus Anxiety hub within the app, so you and your family can address your stresses in a healthy way during this uncertain time.
+At sign up, you’ll be given a free seven-day trial to get introduced to MyLife’s vast mindfulness offerings, which include expert programs in sleep improvement and anxiety management, guided journaling sessions, and movement videos.

 As one of the most popular meditation apps, Headspace has millions of users in 190 countries.
 The app offers a number of guided meditations on its beautiful, easy-to-use app.
 You can try it for free, but annual subscriptions are $69.99/year or $12.99/month.
 Thankfully, Headspace is currently offering a free collection called Weathering the Storm, which is aimed at addressing stress and anxiety caused by the current global pandemic.
 Healthcare professionals currently working in public health settings can also get a free Headspace Plus subscription through the end of 2020.
 This week, they revealed a collection of free content specifically curated for New Yorkers — you can find it on the Headspace website.